Maxway CRT: Improving the Robustness of the Model-X Inference: Construction in practice

 \subsection{Surrogate-assisted semi-supervised learning}

-As an important topic in SSL, surrogate-assisted semi-supervised learning (SA-SSL) has gained extensive interests in many application fields such as electronic health record (EHR) based data-driven biomedical studies \citep[e.g.]{zhang2020prior,hou2021surrogate}.
-In SA-SSL, in addition to the triplet $(X,Y,Z)$, there is a surrogate or silver standard label $S$ that is much more feasible and accessible than $Y$ in data collection and can be viewed as a noisy measure of $Y$ satisfying a \emph{working} independence condition:
+{\darkred As an important topic in SSL, surrogate-assisted semi-supervised learning (SA-SSL) has gained extensive interest in many application fields such as electronic health record (EHR) based data-driven biomedical studies \citep{zhang2022prior,hou2021surrogate}.
+In SA-SSL, in addition to the triplet $(X,Y,Z)$, there is a surrogate or silver standard label $S$ that is much more feasible and accessible than $Y$ in data collection and can be viewed as a noisy measure of $Y$.
+In the literature, there are two common types of surrogates, early-endpoint surrogates \citep{prentice1989surrogate,vanderweele2013surrogate}, and post-hoc surrogates \citep{hong2019semi,zhang2020maximum, zhang2022prior}.

+Early-endpoint surrogates, also referred to as surrogate endpoints, are measures that can be used to predict the effect of a treatment on a longer-term outcome \citep{prentice1989surrogate,vanderweele2013surrogate}.
+These surrogates can be biomarkers or clinical parameters that can be measured relatively quickly, usually within a few weeks or months of starting treatment.
+For example, in clinical trials, tumor response rate ($S$) is often used as a surrogate for overall survival ($Y$); and blood pressure ($S$) is commonly used as a surrogate for cardiovascular events such as heart attacks ($Y$).
+In both examples, $Z$ may represent other baseline variables collected before the clinical trial.
+Figure \ref{fig:diagram:surrogate}(a) illustrates the data generating mechanism for early-endpoint surrogates.
+As can be seen from the figure that the early-endpoint surrogates satisfy $Z \indp Y \mid S$.

-To see in translational studies linking EHR with genomic data \citep{hong2019semi} as an example, $Z$ represents biological markers observed at baseline, $Y\in\{0,1\}$ is the true status of some disease or condition of our interests associated with $Z$, and $S$ is the taken as some EHR surrogate for $Y$, e.g., count of its main International Classification of Diseases (ICD) code\footnote{See \url{https://www.cdc.gov/nchs/icd/index.htm}.}.
-In this case, it is common and reasonable to impose the assumption (\ref{equ:asu:1}) because given the disease status $Y$, the baseline biological information does not have additional effect on the EHR surrogate of $Y$; see Figure \ref{fig:diagram:surrogate}(a) for the data generation mechanism.
+Post-hoc surrogates, on the other hand, are measures usually taken after measurement of the true outcome \citep{hong2019semi,zhang2020maximum, zhang2022prior}.
+For example, in studies linking EHR with genomic data \citep{hong2019semi}, $Z$ represents biological markers observed at baseline, $Y\in\{0,1\}$ is the true status of some disease or condition of our interests associated with $Z$, and the surrogate $S$ is taken as some EHR surrogate for $Y$, e.g., count of its main diagnostic code.
+See Figure \ref{fig:diagram:surrogate}(b) for the data generation mechanism.
+We can tell from the figure that post-hoc surrogates satisfy $Z \indp S \mid Y$.